 Stretching Guide Part I: Upper Body Stretches

-This guide covers the following stretches: Neck or Trap stretch, Shoulder stretch, Triceps stretch, Chest stretch, Upper Back, and Wrist stretch.
+This illustrated guide to stretching focuses on the upper body.
+This guide covers the following stretches: Neck or Trap stretch, Shoulder stretch, Triceps stretch, Chest stretch, Upper Back, and Wrist stretch and avoid problems with muscle tension and soreness before and after a workout.
+Also, check out these 7 great ways to recover from muscle tension onĀ basicinvert78.com

 See Also: The lower body stretch guide which covers: Back, Ankle stretch, Hamstring stretch, Glute stretch, Quad stretch, and Hip Flexor stretches.